UmamiAppearance/rollup-plugin-import-manager/README.md

     })
 ]

-// ** remove can be set, but if the
+// ** remove can be set, but if the alias
-//    alias is null, setting remove
-//    is redundant
+//    is null, this is redundant
-//    (the option to pass remove is
-//    only added to keep the methods
+//    (the option is only there to keep the
-//    consistent)
+//    method syntactically consistent)
 ```

 Result: